Subrahmanyan Chandrasekhar: Legacy

 Chandrasekhar's most notable work is on the astrophysical Chandrasekhar limit.
 The limit gives the maximum mass of a white dwarf star, ~1.44 solar masses, or equivalently, the minimum mass that must be exceeded for a star to collapse into a neutron star or black hole (following a supernova).
 The limit was first calculated by Chandrasekhar in 1930 during his maiden voyage from India to Cambridge, England for his graduate studies.
 In 1979, NASA named the third of its four "Great Observatories" after Chandrasekhar.
 This followed a naming contest which attracted 6,000 entries from fifty states and sixty-one countries.
 The Chandra X-ray Observatory was launched and deployed by Space Shuttle Columbia on 23 July 1999.
 The Chandrasekhar number, an important dimensionless number of magnetohydrodynamics, is named after him.
 The asteroid 1958 Chandra is also named after Chandrasekhar.
 The Himalayan Chandra Telescope is named after him.
 In the Biographical Memoirs of Fellows of the Royal Society of London, R. J. Tayler wrote: "Chandrasekhar was a classical applied mathematician whose research was primarily applied in astronomy and whose like will probably never be seen again."

 Chandrasekhar supervised 45 PhD students.
 After his death, his wife Lalitha Chandrasekhar made a gift of his Nobel Prize money to the University of Chicago towards the establishment of the Subrahmanyan Chandrasekhar Memorial Fellowship.
 First awarded in the year 2000, this fellowship is given annually to an outstanding applicant to graduate school in the PhD programs of the department of physics or the department of astronomy and astrophysics.
 S. Chandrasekhar Prize of Plasma Physics is an award given by Association of Asia Pacific Physical Societies (AAPS) to outstanding plasma physicists, started in the year 2014.

 The Chandra Astrophysics Institute (CAI) is a program offered for high school students who are interested in astrophysics mentored by MIT scientists and sponsored by the Chandra X-ray Observatory.
-Carl Sagan praised him in the book The Demon-Haunted World: "I discovered what true mathematical elegance is from Subrahmanyan Chandrasekhar."
-On 19 October 2017, Google showed a Google Doodle in 28 countries honouring Chandrasekhar's 107th birthday and the Chandrasekhar limit.

 In 2010, on account of Chandra's 100th birthday, University of Chicago conducted a symposium titled Chandrasekhar Centennial Symposium 2010 which was attended by leading astrophysicists such as Roger Penrose, Kip Thorne, Freeman Dyson, Jayant V. Narlikar, Rashid Sunyaev, G. Srinivasan, and Clifford Will.
 Its research talks were published in 2011 as a book titled Fluid flows to Black Holes: A tribute to S Chandrasekhar on his birth centenary.

+On 19 October 2017, Chandrasekhar was celebrated in a Google Doodle honouring his 107th birthday.